lvgl/lvgl/README.md

 ## :monocle_face: Overview

+**Mature and Well-known**<br>
 LVGL is the most popular free and open source embedded graphics library to create beautiful UIs for any MCU, MPU and display type.
-It's supported by industry leading vendors and projects like  **Arm, STM32, NXP, Espressif, Nuvoton, Arduino, RT-Thread, Zephyr, NuttX, Adafruit and many more**.
+It's supported by industry leading vendors and projects like  Arm, STM32, NXP, Espressif, Nuvoton, Arduino, RT-Thread, Zephyr, NuttX, Adafruit and many more.

+**Feature Rich**<br>
 It has all the features to create modern and beautiful GUIs: 30+ built-in widgets, a powerful style system, web inspired layout managers, and a typography system supporting many languages.
-To integrate LVGL into your platform, all you need is at least **32kB RAM and 128 kB flash**, a C compiler, a frame buffer, and at least an 1/10 screen sized buffer for rendering.
+To integrate LVGL into your platform, all you need is at least 32kB RAM and 128 kB Flash, a C compiler, a frame buffer, and at least an 1/10 screen sized buffer for rendering.

+**UI Editor**<br>
-**SquareLine Studio** is a professional yet affordable **drag and drop UI editor** for LVGL.
+SquareLine Studio is a professional yet affordable drag and drop UI editor for LVGL.
 It runs on Windows, Linux and MacOS too and you can try it out even without registering to the website.

+**Services**<br>
-Our team is ready to help you with **UI design, implementation and consulting services**.
-Feel free to contact us if you need some support during the development of your next UI.
+Our team is ready to help you with graphics design, UI implementation and consulting services.
+Contact us if you need some support during the development of your next GUI project.

 ## :rocket: Features